esotericpig/jeso/README.md

 See [BotBuddyCodeTest.bbc](src/test/resources/BotBuddyCodeTest.bbc) for a quick example of functionality.
 If you were to interpret this file dryly, then it would produce this output: [BotBuddyCodeTestOutput.txt](src/test/resources/BotBuddyCodeTestOutput.txt).

-The idea was to make a very simple parser, without including the overhead of Groovy/JRuby into *jeso*.
+The idea was to make a very simple parser, without including the overhead of Groovy/JRuby into *Jeso*.
 In a future, separate project, I may add Groovy/JRuby support.

 It can handle Ruby-like string literals and [heredoc](https://en.wikipedia.org/wiki/Here_document), and simple methods (no params).